dannsam/xenko-docs/manual/graphics/skyboxes.md

 ![Merged skybox](media/skybox-assembled.png)

-Cubemaps are composed of six images, one for each face of the skybox cube.
-Xenko uses cubemaps with the extension `.dds`.

 Currently, Game Studio can't convert image files to `.dds` files.
 Use another application to create a cubemap from separate image files, such as:

 * [Nvidia conversion tool](https://developer.nvidia.com/nvidia-texture-tools-adobe-photoshop)
 * [ATI conversion tool](http://developer.amd.com/tools-and-sdks/archive/games-cgi/cubemapgen)

+### Create a cubemap in Game Studio

+You can capture a cubemap from a position in your scene.

+1. In the **scene editor**, position the camera at the point where you want to capture the cubemap.
+The direction the camera faces doesn't matter, only the position.

+    Typically, you should capture cubemaps at the center of your scene to create the best all-round view.

+2. In the scene editor toolbar, click **Generate cubemap**.

+3. Browse to the location on disk you want to save the cubemap, specify a name, and click **Save**.

+>![Tip]
-You can create a cubemap from the current scene in Game Studio.
-For more information, see [Create a cubemap](../game-studio/create-a-cubemap.md).
+>We recommend you save the cubemap in your project **Resources** folder.
+For more information, see [Organize your files in version control](../files-and-folders/version-control.md).

+Game Studio creates a cubemap `.dds` file in the location you specified.

 ### Add a cubemap to a project